bilaaalh/just-drop-it/README.md

 ### Team Members
-- Member 1: Adhithyan T - Sree Narayana Guru College of Engineering & Technology Chalakode
+- Member 1: Bilal Khaleel - Sree Narayana Guru College of Engineering & Technology Chalakode
-- Member 3: Bilal Khaleel - Sree Narayana Guru College of Engineering & Technology Chalakode
+- Member 2: Adithyan T - Sree Narayana Guru College of Engineering & Technology Chalakode

 ### Project Description
 It shows the amount of water displaced when an object is dropped in water.